emacdona/onlispBookClub/projects/blog/_posts/2026-07-03-nix-overview.md

 ### Expression

 The Expressions we created (in the `default.nix`{:.language-shell .highlight} files) define functions with parameters of our choosing.
-Each of these functions build and return a Derivation.
+Each of these functions builds and returns a Derivation.

 We are free to use the arguments passed into this function when it is called to construct the Derivation however we see fit.
 Perhaps most interesting: we can use these arguments to compute the `inputs`{:.language-shell .highlight} of the Derivation.